• Shop Now

 Oops!
 I guess I wasn’t supposed to upcycle this old glass bottle.
 These painted bottles made perfect vessels and vases to decorate my mantel.

 I used preserved palm spears and our linen eucalyptus spray to accent the vases on the refreshed mantel.
 I love the cohesive natural tones with the wood and charcoal accents.
-I bet right now you are looking around your house for old bottles and a paint brush, but before you start your own upcycle bottle project — check out the other projects from the #upcycle squad!
+I bet right now you are looking around your house for old bottles and a paint brush!

 Really like how the words pop when you painted over them; great texture!